shahram4m/CrudTestApplication/README.md

 Use ASP.NET Core for the web application.
 Utilize Entity Framework Core for data access.
 Implement design patterns such as Dependency Injection, logging, validation, exception handling, and localization.
-Documentation and Resources:
-Refer to the full repository documentation and the step-by-step development guide provided in the 100+ page e-book PDF available at https://aspnetrun.azurewebsites.net.
-For a detailed introduction to the project structure and further learning, visit the Medium aspnetrun page.
 Deliverables:
 A complete ASP.NET Core reference application demonstrating a layered application architecture with DDD best practices.
 Ensure the application adheres to Clean Architecture principles and applies SOLID principles.